AlbertXDing33/MCATrix/README.md

 The app is hosted on AWS and uses Caddy as a reverse proxy.

 Address: http://44.201.150.219/
-(Backend is currently disabled but can be re‑enabled for demonstrations.)
+(Currently disabled but can be re‑enabled for demonstrations.)

 ### Images: